gaehlerm/SoftwareEngineering/README.md

 Indeed, these answers contain some truth.
 But writing code covers only a tiny fraction of your future working day.
 One thing you will do is the same as we do right now: you analyze a problem and try to figure out what to do next.

-Your boss will not let you write code for a month just for the sake of writing code.
-You will be spending quite a lot of time in meetings and talking to other people about figuring out what you should do exactly.
-What your customers want.

-The first rule of software engineering

-**We write code in order to create value for our customers.**

-If you don’t like meetings nor customers you can stay at home and write whatever code you like.
-But unless you are a genius, chances are very low anyone will pay you for that.
-It is more rewarding to write mediocre code that’s being used rather than writing brilliant code no one cares about.

-Besides the meetings, you will of course spend a fair amount of time with your precious code.
+You will of course spend a fair amount of time with your precious code.
 But I have to disappoint you once again.
 It will be like in a marriage.
 You spend most time on cleaning up code or discussing things with your colleagues.
 The part that’s really fun covers only a small fraction of it.
 The following plot with highly unscientific numbers sums it up nicely.

 <img src=images/programmerActivity.png width="400">